 Start Your Demand Generation Engine

 Shifting your current marketing strategy and tactics to a demand generation program requires thoughtful and sometimes time-consuming work.
-But by focusing in on activities that help buyers move through the buying process and close makes your marketing more relevant and important to the business.
+But by focusing on activities that help buyers move through the buying process and close, you make your marketing more relevant and important to the business.
 As you prepare to deploy demand gen, focus on defining your funnel and milestones, developing buyer personas, auditing existing campaigns, and deploying new campaigns geared towards driving revenue.